IT CONQUERED

 Tom's secret is surprising all right, but in all the wrong ways.
 Anderson has a large device tucked behind a curtain in his office that allows him to communicate with technologically advanced life forms on Venus.
 Tom is excited because the Venusian praises Tom's undiscovered genius and is coming to earth - flying not in one of its own advanced spacecraft - but in one of the earth's expensive satellites that somehow got away from orbit^.

 Paul Nelson wonders aloud why the advanced aliens didn't simply build their own spaceship.
-Paul has a few obvious yet still pertinent questions.
+Paul has a few more obvious yet still pertinent questions.
 Simple, blatantly obvious stuff that a genius like Tom only now thinks he should have wondered about himself, but then he waves them all away because the alien from Venus flatters him, is going to bring intelligence to earth, make us all smart, and do away with stupidity.
 It will also put Tom in charge of everyone.

 Isn't that great?